toshan-luktuke/stock-market-analyser/README.md

     $ conda create -n test python=3.8 anaconda
     $ conda activate test
     ```
-2. Enter the `model` directory look for requirments.txt and install the packages.
+2. Enter the `Model` directory look for requirments.txt and install the packages.
    ```
    $ pip install -r requirements.txt
    ```

 ### For the Flask API:

-1. Look for the `main.py` and `test.py` files in the `model` directory and have them ready.
+1. Look for the `main.py` and `test.py` files in the `Model` directory and have them ready.
 (The packages for flask would already be installed when you run previous command number 2 in the above section)

 ## 💻Usage
 Once the required setup and installation is completed, you can start developing and running the project.